 When most people hear the word “bacteria,” they inherently associate it with something that’s harmful to us.
-Just think about it: The word itself conjures images of infections and creepy crawlies under a microscope.
-That, and anyone who’s ever struggled with acne has been taught to be wary of “blemish-causing bacteria.”
-For this reason, bacteria as a whole tends to get a bad rap—especially when it comes to skin conditions—and yet, times are finally changing.
-With scientists shedding light on the skin microbiome, and more specifically: how essential good bacteria actually is for our epidermis’s health, folks are now starting to realize that there is, in fact, a notable difference between the types of bacteria that exist.
+I mean, the word alone conjures images of infections and creepy crawlies under a microscope.
+Additionally, anyone who’s ever struggled with acne has been taught to be wary of “blemish-causing bacteria.”
+For this reason, bacteria as a whole tend to get a bad rap—especially when it comes to skin conditions like eczema.
+Times are finally changing, though.
+With scientists shedding light on the skin microbiome, and more specifically: how essential good bacteria actually is for our epidermis’s health, folks are now starting to realize that there is a notable difference between the types of bacteria that exist.

-To find out what said differences are, we consulted Chicago-based dermatologist, Dr. Peter Lio, for his expert insight on the subject.
-Keep reading for our findings.
+To find out what these differences are, we consulted Chicago-based dermatologist, Dr. Peter Lio, for his expert insight on the subject.
+Keep reading for the lowdown.

 A prime example of harmful bacteria that can negatively affect the skin is Staphylococcus aureus.
 Put simply: It’s a type of germ that can cause infections in those with chronic conditions, including diabetes, cancer, lung disease, and—you guessed it—eczema.
-Staph actually lives in around 30 percent of people’s noses, and in many cases, won’t cause an issue.
+A third of all people have Staph actually living in their nose, and in many cases, won’t cause an issue.
 But if there’s an overgrowth of staph on the skin, it can throw the epidermis and its microbiome completely off balance and result in symptoms like redness, dryness, and itching (all of which are associated with eczema).

-According to Dr. Lio, staph bacteria really don’t belong on the skin—however, it’s often present in patients with abnormal skin barriers or an abnormal microbiome.
+According to Dr. Lio, staph bacteria really don’t belong on the skin—however, they’re often present in patients with abnormal skin barriers or an abnormal microbiome.
 Additionally, he says that staph can easily get out of control from rubbing and scratching of the skin, or when there’s skin that’s broken.
-Moreover, if there’s not enough good bacteria on the skin to help keep everything under control, staph can quickly multiply and wreak havoc on the skin.
+Moreover, if there aren’t enough good bacteria on the skin to help keep everything under control, staph can quickly multiply and wreak havoc on the skin.

 In addition to exacerbating eczema symptoms, staph can also cause infections that show up as painful red boils or abscesses on the skin, and in more serious cases, can infect the blood or cause meningitis.